tbuckley/stylus-canvas/README.md

 This exposes the `<stylus-canvas>` web component, which allows for low-latency inking in browsers.

-At this time (Nov 30), this is an experimental API in Chrome 71+.
-To use this in your own web app, you must sign up for an original trial token or enable chrome://flags#enable-experimental-web-platform-features.

 # API

 * `getContext(id: string, attrs: object)` -- get a 2d or webgl context